pjmiravalle/vscode-terraform-advanced-syntax-highlighting/README.md

 Most themes are supported by default.
 Just install this VS Code extension and you'll immediately see improved syntax highlighting for your Terraform files.

-If your theme , please take a look at the [following guide provided by VS Code](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide).
+For any theme specific issues, please take a look at the [following guide provided by VS Code](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide).

 ## Compatibility